- Sony World Photography Awards Photographer of the Year 2012

 Virginia Morrison (US), Executive Director of the Society for Photographic Education and judge, said: ‘Given the thematic emphasis for the competition, ‘colour’, I was surprised at how I was drawn to the winner's very subtle use of colour in each image in the series.
 The use of the direct gaze of the subjects in the portraits was terrifically enhanced by each subject being placed within an environment that employed color as a structural framework in which to present and emphasise that direct gaze of each of the sitters.
 The colours employed were actually very subtle, but the artist used it consistently and skillfully as architecture for the portrait.’

 The title of Sony World Photography Awards Youth Award Winner went to Sergey Kolyaskin from Russia, for his image The Last Hero.
-Sergey was awarded with Digital SLR camera equipment from Sony and his winning image will be showcased at the winner’s exhibition.
+Sergey was awarded with Sony’s latest digital imaging camera equipment and his winning image will be showcased at the winner’s exhibition.
 New for the 2012 Awards, the Youth Competition was open to anyone under the age of 20.

 The 3D Award, new this year to the competition, was awarded to Nick Saglimbeni from the United States for his stunning image, Nuclear Summer.
 Nick currently shoots many celebrity-driven commercial ad campaigns and he continues to be a pioneer in the world of both 2D and 3D photography.
 The competition was open to anyone using true 3D technology in photography or video and had two categories: ‘3D Panoramic’ and ‘3D Still’.

 The Moving Image Award went to Natasha Nicholson and Michael McDougall from Canada, for their short film Dead Languages.
 Michael has a background in design and moving image, whereas Natasha is a photographer.
 With combined sensibilities they were encouraged to work as a team to create a beautiful visual motion piece.